evie-calico/evunit/README.md

 ```

 Then pipe this into evunit.
-evunit does supports opening `-` as stdin.
-This is guaranteed to work without issues.
+You can use `-` to read from stdin.

 ```
 bash config.bash | evunit -c - bin/rom.gb